ZiheLiu/ZiheLiu.github.io/README.md

 # ziheliu.github.io

-Store static blog powered by hexo.
+Static blog powered by hexo is stored in branch `master`.

+The source markdown posts and configuration are stored in branch `blog`.